 Not only can this give you some ideas for new keywords to target but it can also help you identify low-performing pages.
 For instance, you rank high for a keyword and have a lot of impressions but the CTR is low.
 That could be an indication that your title tag and/or meta description is not enticing enough.

 To find keyword ideas with GSC simply sort the queries by low to high CTR.
 This can give you keywords you never targeted but still rank for.
 If one of them has a low CTR but a lot of impressions it might be worth targeting that keyword.

 Having a big HVAC keyword list is great.
 It gives you a lot of options to choose from but how do you choose the right keywords to target.
 Going through them each one by one will take you ages.

 If your website is relatively new or you want to target keywords that are easy to rank for there are a few things that you can do.
 The first thing is to focus on long-tail keywords.
-Long-tail keywords are longer more specific search phrases that have a higher conversion rate but also lower search volume.
-That means competition is usually lower and hence easier to rank for.
+Long-tail keywords are longer and more specific search phrases that have a higher conversion rate but also lower search volume.
+That means competition for that keyword is usually lower and hence easier to rank for.

 If you are using a tool like Semrush or Ahrefs use the data they provide when determining what keyword to target.

 In Semrush and Ahrefs the search volume is the average number of times that keyword gets searched per month.
 However, remember that the search volume does not mean the traffic your website will get.
 Also, a high search volume does not always mean it’s a good keyword to target.
 Likewise, a keyword with low volume doesn’t mean it’s a bad keyword to target.

 It’s very important to determine how difficult it is to rank for a keyword.
 Many tools have a keyword difficulty score that you can use.
 While it probably is good to include the KD (keyword difficulty) in your analysis it is very important to do more than that.
 The KD of keyword research tools is not perfect and has its flaws.
 Thus, it is important to do a manual analysis as well.